opencelium/opencelium/docs/usage/application_management.rst

 |grid_view|

-If the amount of data do not fit to the page, here comes a paginator for navigating:
+The user can navigate in the grid view using keyboard arrows.
+The selected icon underlines the first letter of the actions, that means pressing: *v* - opens view, *u* - opens update and *d* - performs delete.
+If the amount of data does not fit to the page, here comes a paginator for navigating:

 |paginator|